by Robert Coppinger

 Mock-ups of the aircraft’s structures are being built so the assembly process can be practised.
 “There’s nothing like actually experiencing that with real hardware,” Scholl adds.

 While Boom has selected and tested the engine for the XB-1, the General Electric J85-15, the engine for Overture is yet to be selected.
-However, its competitor, Aerion [See Box, Return of supersonic flight?] announced in October last year that it would be using the General Electric Affinity engine.
+However, its competitor, Aerion [See below, Return of supersonic flight?] announced in October last year that it would be using the General Electric Affinity engine.

 Once the engines are integrated to the airframe and ground testing complete, XB-1 flight tests will take place in a designated supersonic corridor that is part of the United States Edwards Air Force Base in California, USA next year.
 “We would like there to be more supersonic corridors and we’re working on that,” says Scholl, which he clarifies as meaning discussing with aviation regulators and government.

-The planned entry-into-service for Overture is in the 2020s.
+The planned entry-into-service for Overture is in the mid-2020s.
 By that time it will be more than 20 years since Concorde’s retirement and more than 50 years since that aircraft’s 1969 flight tests.
 Only the testing still to come will determine whether commercial supersonic aircraft will be here before the sixtieth anniversary of Concorde’s first test flights.

 The XB-1, also known as the Baby Boom, is the sub-scale technology demonstrator for Boom’s supersonic airliner Overture.
 XB-1 is powered by three General Electric J85-15 engines, adapted by Boom for Mach-2.2 operation.
 However, the engines for Overture have not been selected.

 After initial taxi tests at BOOM’s Centennial, Colorado headquarters, XB-1 will be transported to Mojave, California for a flight test campaign.
 The initial flights will focus on